 The History of Let Mommy Sleep

 Let Mommy Sleep has been providing nurturing, overnight care to newborns and evidence based education to their parents since 2010.
+We now have locations in:

-Let Mommy Sleep's CEO, Denise Stern, had twin girls in 2009.
-As if that wasn't busy enough, she also had a one-year-old son, a husband without paternity leave, and birth complications that left her in very fragile health.
+Let Mommy Sleep's CEO, Denise Stern had twin girls in 2009.
+As if that wasn't busy enough, she also had a one-year-old son, a husband without paternity leave and birth complications that left her in very fragile health.
 Out of this personal experience and with a background in small-business, Let Mommy Sleep was born.

-After experiencing the incredibly positive impact postpartum care had on the health of families, Stern launched the 501c3 non-profit, Mission: Sleep in 2012.
+After experiencing the incredibly positive impact postpartum care had on the health of families, Stern launched the non-profit, Mission: Sleep in 2012.
 The charity delivers free overnight care to military and first-responder families whose newborns arrive when a parent is deployed, wounded, or deceased.

 A partnership with INOVA Health and a government contract to teach newborn care have created a solid foundation for Let Mommy Sleep to start franchising nationwide.
 New franchise locations around the country are the first steps to bringing life-changing care to newborns and their families.